skops-dev/skops/docs/roadmap.rst

   potentially upload the model and the data, and easily generate good visualizations about different aspects of the model.
 This work is started in :pr:`307`.
-- There are issues with model cards that make it a bit tricky to work with them, such as linking images.
-These issues need to be resolved so that new users don't encounter too many hurdles when they first start using the tools.

 Persistence
 -----------